 Begin in North Smithfield, home to the Slatersville Historic District, a Blackstone River Valley National Historic Park site (www.nps.gov/blrv/planyourvisit/slatersville-self-guided-tour.htm).
 This pretty little riverside neighborhood was the first planned mill village in the country.
 Download a self-guided map from the park website, which will direct you to a number of historic buildings and sites, including a massive mill complex lining the Branch River, dams, a reservoir, and two waterfalls.

 From here, follow Route 102 through Burrillville, where you can stretch your legs at the Buck Hill Management Area (www.tourblackstone.com/buck-hill-management-area-trail); there are several trails leading through the woods and to a pristine pond.
-Continue on to historic Chepachet Village, a tiny riverside town with a few shops, and Brown & Hopkins, the oldest continuously-operated country store in America (www.brownandhopkins.com).
+Continue on to Glocester and historic Chepachet Village, a tiny riverside village with a few shops and Brown & Hopkins, the oldest continuously-operated country store in America (www.brownandhopkins.com).

 Diane Bair and Pamela Wright can be reached at firstname.lastname@example.org